Reception 2020 - 2021

 Every Wednesday morning Reception will have a PE lesson with Mrs Rollason.
 Please ensure that all PE kit is in school.
 We will send home the PE kits at the end of the half term.

-Children will have a forest shool session on Tuesday afternoon with Mrs Bagshaw.
+Children will have a forest shool session on Tuesday morning with Mrs Bagshaw.
 We will provide the forest school waterproofs.
 Please ensure your child has suitable additional clothing E.g. thermal layers, hats, gloves in winter and sun hats and sun cream in summer.

 Homework for Reception will be sent home on a Friday and is due to be returned to school by the following Wednesday.
 Each week they will be given a variety of activities including a short literacy and mathematics activity alongside 2 or 3 yellow words.
 House points are awarded for effort each week too.